thaddeus002/fheroes2-WoT/README.md

 Some resources were taken from [Wesnoth](http://wesnoth.org), or from [OpenGameArt](http://opengameart.org).

-For more informations read AUTHOR files.
+For more informations read file/images/AUTHORS files.